 Leaving the van in the car park, we grabbed our cameras, some water, headlamps, extra layers and started the Mount Amos hike.

 The trail started out quite easy, and with the beams from our head torches illuminating the path, we pushed through bushland before gaining altitude.

 Soon enough we hit the first granite section, and following the reflective yellow markers on the rock slabs, we traversed across and up the boulders.

-At times we found ourselves almost on all fours, struggling to grip to the granite mountains in the early morning mist.
+At times we found ourselves almost on all fours, struggling to grip to the granite rock slabs in the early morning mist.

 READ MORE: Looking for more hikes in Tasmania?
 Don’t miss our comprehensive guide to hiking the Overland Track in Cradle Mountain National Park!

 The sky was dark and visibility low, so we took our time walking the slippery Mount Amos track.